-The Commercialization Committee is comprised of Lauren Barnes (chairman), Peter Benson and Hans Maier.
+The Commercialization Committee is comprised of Lauren Barnes (chair), Marianne Kock, Peter Benson and Hans Maier.
 The Commercialization Committee's role is primarily to prepare resolutions to be adopted by the Board pertaining to matters regarding overall commercialization plans and key commercialization decisions of products within Ascelia Pharma.
 The committee also oversees launch readiness and oversee that commercialization capabilities are available timely and adequately according to agreed plans.
-The Commercialization Committee had three meetings in 2023.
+The Commercialization Committee had no meetings in 2024.